-Picosure is the first of a new generation of aesthetic lasers that utilizes picosecond laser technology.
-This latest technology has changed the paradigm for lasers that treat pigmentation and skin texture problems.
-The laser energy is delivered is ultra short bursts, measured in picoseconds.
+Picosure is the earliest of a recent generation of aesthetic lasers that utilizes picosecond laser technology.
+This sophisticated technology has changed the paradigm for lasers that treat pigmentation and skin texture problems.
+The laser energy is delivered is short bursts, measured in picoseconds.
 This is in contrast to the previous generation of lasers that delivered their energy in longer pulses measured in nanoseconds.
 When laser energy is delivered in nanoseconds or longer, all the energy is translated into thermal (heat) energy.
 While this thermal energy is capable of breaking down pigmentation and producing collagen remodeling and stimulating effects, there are limits to what can be achieved.
 When these limits are reached, stubborn pigmentation does not improve further, and skin rejuvenation effects plateau and fall short of desires and expectations.

 If we crank it up and go beyond these limits, too much heat is generated and the skin responds unfavorably, resulting in too much pain, damage to the skin, and the production of unwanted pigmentation (known as post inflammatory hyperpigmentation or PIH), which means that treated pigmentation could get worse instead of getting better.